 Working with a customs broker, or at least consulting with one, is one of the best ways to do so.

-If you’ve been working with a customs broker from the start, chances are you’ve managed to avoid a hold in the first place.
+If you’ve been working with a broker and customs clearance service from the start, chances are you’ve managed to avoid a hold in the first place.
 Contracting one after a hold is issued at least gives you access to an expert.

 At USA Customs Clearance, we have a team of experienced customs brokers who can assist you through the entire import process.
 They can help you navigate through customs holds and even guide you on best practices to avoid them in the future.